Lip Cancer

 Prognosis

 Lip cancer is one of the most treatable cancers of the head and neck.
 The recurrence-free survival rates of the patients are very high.
 The main reason for this is that the lips are in a prominent position on the face.
 Therefore, this allows early detection of lip cancer.
 Neglected tumors of the lip have a worse prognosis.
-Because in these cases, lip cancer can gradually metastasize to the floor of the mouth, gums, jawbone, and distant parts of the body.
+So, in these cases, lip cancer can gradually metastasize to the floor of the mouth, gums, jawbone, and distant parts of the body.
 In such cases, survival rates may decrease according to the spread of cancer.
 Lip cancer is often cured if treated with care at an early stage, along with the neck area.

 Follow-up care